mosryx/phasma/generic-ghosts.md

 * Ghosts lower the temperature of the room they are occupying to a certain point.
 Ghosts with Freezing Temperatures as evidence cool the room to −12°C to −6°C (12°F to 18°F); those without freezing temperatures cool the room to different temperatures depending on the weather.

 ## Interactions

-* Ghost events and hunts do not count as interactions, but ghosts can interact with the environment during both.

 * Ghosts can interact with handheld objects, doors, windows, and switches, emitting an EMF 2 or 3 reading for 20 seconds, with a 25% chance of EMF 5 if the ghost has EMF Level 5 evidence.